+Registered Nursing

-An Associate Degree in Nursing (ADN) (also referred to as the generic program) is offered at the Ontario, Rancho Mirage, and Visalia campuses.
+This program is offered at the Ontario, Rancho Mirage, and Visalia campuses.

 SJVC's Registered Nursing (RN) program prepares students to work as a Registered Nurse within the health care delivery system.
 Graduates are trained as providers and managers of care, communicators and collaborators, and client advocates and educators.
 Students learn med-surg nursing; geriatric and pediatric care; obstetric and neonatal nursing; and mental health care.
 The RN program is approved by the California Board of Registered Nursing (BRN).